freebasic/fbfrog/readme.txt

 - Emit list of renamed symbols at top of header

-- Add -booldefine to mark a macro as "returns a bool", so the C #define parser can set is_bool_context=TRUE when folding

 - ## merging missing support for lots of tokens, e.g. 1##. or .##0 or -##> or =##=
 - macro params named after keywords?
 - Support initializers for variables too, not just parameters